German Property Firm Hit with €14.5m GDPR Fine

 This fine is the largest GDPR financial penalty sanction in Germany since GDPR took effect on May 25 2018.

 It has been shown that Deutsche Wohnen SE was utilizing an archiving system which did not permit the removal of data that was no longer needed for original specific purpose it was gathered for.
-The data in question if of a financial manner and, due to this, can be used for malicious reasons in the wrong hands.
+The data in question was of a financial nature and, due to this, could be used for malicious purposes in the wrong hands.
 Among the data discovered by the Supervisory Authority were salary statements, self-disclosure forms, tax, social security and health insurance data and other personal data relating to the personal and financial situation of DW’s tenants.

 There were some enhancements completed on the Deutsche Wohnen SE archiving system after the 2017 investigation was finished.
 However, the 2019 Berlin DPA review found that those enhancement were not enough and were in breach of GDPR.
 It was found that Deutsche Wohnen SE knowingly set up the data archive in question and processed the impacted data inappropriately for a considerable period of time.
 Due to this, a significant financial penalty was deemed appropriate by the Berlin DPA.